 The causes of substance abuse can be hard to define, but most start with developing a dependence on the substance by accident.
 Sometimes substance abuse starts with the recreational use of drugs or alcohol to have fun or feel more comfortable at a party.
 In the case of an addiction to opiates, many people begin abusing prescription medication after building up a tolerance after an injury or surgery.
-While the causes of substance abuse can be different for each person, the first step in recovery is to begin a drug and alcohol detox program that is safe and supportive.
+While the causes of substance abuse can be different for each person, the first step in recovery is to begin a drug and alcohol detox program at a drug detox center that is safe and supportive.

 Causes of Substance Abuse